oe/lerna-ci/readme.md

 You may need to run `yarn` or `npm install` to make your changes take effect.

 ### syncdeps
-sync all packages' dependencies versions in monorepo, using [syncPackageDependenceVersion](#syncpackagedependenceversion) under the hood
+sync all packages' dependencies versions in monorepo, using [syncDeps](#syncdeps-api) under the hood

 ```sh
 # with yarn